casangi/casadocs/docs/_files/imaging/synthesis-imaging/wide-band-imaging.rst

       components) with slightly different settings of scale sizes and iteration controls, to see what is true signal and what can be attributed to reconstruction uncertainty.
 For high
-      signal-to-noise compact sources, error limits of $\pm 0.05$ can be achieved.
-For complicated extended emission at about SNR=100 or less, typical errors are about $\pm 0.2$.
-These errors are highly correlated with how appropriately the scale sizes are chosen, with errors ranging from $\pm 0.1$ or less up to $\pm 0.5$ in the limit of using delta functions to try to model extended emission.
+      signal-to-noise compact sources, error limits of :math:`\pm 0.05` can be achieved.
+For complicated extended emission at about SNR=100 or less, typical errors are about :math:`\pm 0.2`.
+These errors are highly correlated with how appropriately the scale sizes are chosen, with errors ranging from :math:`\pm 0.1` or less up to :math:`\pm 0.5` in the limit of using delta functions to try to model extended emission.

       Errors on spectral curvature are much higher than for spectral index.
 In one example where the M87 galaxy was imaged at L-Band,